Optical density, normalization, and growth rates

 While basic normalization accounts for initial OD differences, it does not consider the optical density of the media itself.
 For a more accurate growth rate calculation, you can blank your sample.

-Blanking your vials is recommended for experiments that begin with low OD readings (ex. inoculating small amounts of yeast).
-By blanking, you are able to observe the OD of only the microorganism of interest.
+Blanking your vials is recommended for experiments that begin with low OD readings (e.g., inoculating small amounts of yeast).
+By blanking, you observe the OD of only the microorganism of interest.

 As an example, let's consider the same data as above, but this time we have information on the blank ODs:

-We can now subtract the blank values from the latest OD and reference OD values:
+We can now subtract the blank values from both the latest OD and reference OD values:

 Pioreactor1